wcfrobert/wthisj/README.md

 <p align="center"><img src="./doc/theory1.png" width="70%"></p>

 It is easy to see why beam-supported slab systems have fallen out of favor.
 Beams and girders must be shaped with formwork, which means more carpentry work, which means more labor, higher cost, and longer construction time.
 On the other hand, flat plate slabs are easier to build, reduce complexity in terms of detailing, give MEP trade partners full flexibility in the ceiling space, and minimize formwork (see [flying form](https://www.concrete.org.uk/fingertips-nuggets.asp?cmd=display&id=536)).
 Furthermore, the shallow floor depths means more floors can fit within the same building height constraint.
-This is a no-brainer decision for developers.
+This is a no-brainer decision for real estate developers.
 Most concrete high-rises in the US today have flat plate floor systems.

 So what is the trade-off?
 The lack of supporting beams means **less redundancy** and **high shear stress** around the supporting columns.
 If improperly design, flat plates can fail like a pencil through paper, and if the slab fails, it's game over.
 The figure below is an illustration of punching shear failure.
 The photo on the left is a garage in the UK (Piper's Row Car Park, Wolverhampton) built in the 1960s.
 Needless to say, the accurate evaluation of punching shear has become critically important in the design concrete slabs.

 <p align="center"><img src="./doc/theory2.png" width="50%"></p>

+Punching shear is also relevant in the design of footings, though it's usually less critical.
+The punching shear design equations are one and the same, just flip the image above upside down.

 ### 2.0 Punching Shear Calculation